moore3229/Erin_Portfolio/README.md

 - Built a Bar chart segregating Taxable Income by Gender
 - Built a Pie Chart Showing the Share of Taxable Income by Gender
 - Built a KPI showing the number of individuals.
-- KPI showing the Avg Taxable Income.
+- Built a KPI showing the Avg Taxable Income.
 - Built a filter for Gender Rank, Occupation, and Gender.
 - Built a bar chart showing the number of individuals by occupation.
 - Built a Mekko Chart showing the Taxable income by Gender by Number of Individuals (showing only the top 5,